 In 1895, Lewis Carroll formulated his well-known logical paradox about the possibility of infinite premises being required to reach a given conclusion.

-Firstly, premises are linked to a conclusion in a logical argument (or form).
+Firstly, premises are linked to a conclusion in a logical argument.

 How are they linked?

-To put this simply: in order to justify or explain how the premises are related to the conclusion (or how the premises entail or imply the conclusion), other premises will need to be brought in order to do so.
-Moreover, a further premise will be required in order to tell us (or show us) how or why if the premises are true, then the conclusion must also be true.
+To put this simply: in order to justify or explain how the premises are related to the conclusion (or how the premises entail or imply the conclusion), other premises will need to be brought in the argument in order to do so.
+Moreover, a further premise will be required in order to tell us (or show us) how (or why) it's the case that if the premises are true, then the conclusion must also be true.

-That added explanation (or justification) will itself now be a premise within the given argument-frame.
+That added explanation (or justification) will itself now be a premise within the given argument.

 A solution has been offered to this logical paradox.
 That solution is simply to say that the added premise isn't needed in the first place.
 That is, there's a link between premises and conclusion which doesn't need to be explained (or justified) by a further premise.